andkulikov/Transitions-Everywhere/README.md

 About library
 ============
-Transition animations backported to <b>Android 3.0</b>.<br>
+Transition animations backported to <b>Android 3.1</b>.<br>
 For Android ver. <b>>= 2.2</b> and < <b>3.0</b> scene to scene (layout to layout) changes is executed by the same API  but without animations.

 <b>Note:</b> some of transitions classes was marked as hidden by developers of Android.
 You can find it in package  `android.transitions.everywhere.hidden`.
-But i don't recommend to use them because they can work unstable.

 Thanks to github users: <b>[pardom][4]</b> and <b>[guerwan][5]</b>